Get on the path to results today for Wills and Trusts, Probate and Estates

 Estate Planning Tidbits :

 -A living will deals with control of life support when a person is in a coma, terminally ill, or near the end of life.
 In Georgia there is an Advanced Directive, which covers that subject and also appoints a healthcare agent to make decisions when a person cannot communicate their own preferences.
 We offer a package price for estate planning documents for couples.
-A living will deals with control of life support when a person is in a coma, terminally ill, or near the end of life.
-In Georgia, there is an Advanced Directive, which covers that subject and also appoints a healthcare agent to make decisions when a person cannot communicate their own preferences.
+The package includes a Will, Financial Power of Attorney, and Advance Directive.
+A Financial Power of Attorney can keep a person from having to have a guardian once they cannot manage their own affairs.

 -We offer a free will and trust preparation checklist and information package, Email us at: david.walker.law.firm@gmail.com.